blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_macos.rst

               sudo port install scons

-.. seealso:: To get the Godot source code for compiling, see
+.. seealso:: To get the Blazium source code for compiling, see
              :ref:`doc_getting_source`.

-             For a general overview of SCons usage for Godot, see :ref:`doc_introduction_to_the_buildsystem`.
+             For a general overview of SCons usage for Blazium, see :ref:`doc_introduction_to_the_buildsystem`.

 Compiling